ApryseSDK/pdftron-react-native/API.md

 ```

 #### autoResizeFreeTextEnabled
-bool, optional defaults to false
+bool, optional, defaults to false

-Defines whether to automatically resize free text when editing
+Defines whether to automatically resize the bounding box of free text annotations when editing.

 ```js
 <DocumentView